 That child was on to something.

-It is possible that many, if not most or all, of the children in that class would by now have forgotten my visit and the issues discussed.
+It is possible that many or most of the children in that class would by now have forgotten the issues discussed.
 But some seeds lie buried and sprout in a wild season.
 I hope that among at least one or two of them, there will be a flowering of the ideas from that brief conversation.

 Before concentration flagged, I wanted to get on to my pet concern.